InsightsClient Story - Personal Injury and Industrial Disease - POSTED: May 18 2020

 Brachers settles mesothelioma case for six-figure sum

-Brachers has settled a mesothelioma claim for a substantial six-figure sum on behalf of Steve Boniface who sadly died from the disease in 2017.
+Brachers has settled a mesothelioma claim for a substantial six-figure sum on behalf of Steve Boniface, who sadly died after a two-year battle with the disease.

 - Share this article

 Mesothelioma and asbestos specialist, Jeremy Horton took on the case while Steve was alive.
 Steve contracted fatal mesothelioma from working with Asbestolux boards as an apprentice bricklayer and carpenter for the Greater London Council (GLC) in the late 1970s.

 While Steve was alive, he and Jeremy were interviewed on local radio and TV where Steve shared his story about his diagnosis.
 During interviews he was always keen to highlight the dangers of asbestos that still exist for builders and others working on properties containing old asbestos that was used up to the 1970s.
 He wanted to prevent another generation suffering mesothelioma and other asbestos diseases by taking greater care to avoid contact with old asbestos.